Agentic Sessions

 An Interactive session is started when the user begins a conversation from the Web Console.
 The session remains live and the user can resume the conversation at any time, until the session has been idle beyond the configured retention period.

 The agent running the session may create resources — such as sandboxes — that belong to the user who started the session (the session owner).
-The user is responsible for managing all resources created during the session.
+The user is responsible for managing the lifecycle of all resources created during the session.

 Certain tool calls may request approval in Interactive sessions.
 The user can change the approval policy at any time during the session.